1971 World Sportscar Championship

 The 1971 International Championship for Makes season was the 19th season of FIA World Sportscar Championship motor racing.
-It was open to Group 6 Sports Prototypes, Group 5 Sportscars, and Group 4 Special GT Cars and was contested over an eleven race series which ran from 10 January to 24 July 1971.
+It was open to Group 6 Sports Prototypes, Group 5 Sportscars, and Group 4 Special GT Cars, and was contested over an eleven-race series running from 10 January to 24 July 1971.
 Porsche won the championship, and the German manufacturer also won the International Cup for GT Cars.